We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 Our Guide to the Best Things to Do in Japan

-The country is filled with one-of-a-kind attractions, meaning the best things to do in Japan are usually those that you won’t be able to find anywhere else.
+The country is filled with one-of-a-kind attractions that are uniquely Japanese.
+That means the best things to do in Japan are usually those that you won’t be able to find anywhere else.

 2. Escape From Tokyo’s Bustle in a Bamboo Grove